8 Ways to Make Your Town Hall Meeting an Engaging Company Event

-Similarly, a good moderator can make a huge difference in keeping an audience engaged and making employees feel included in the discussion.
+Similarly, choosing a good moderator can make a huge difference in keeping an audience engaged and making employees feel included in the discussion.
 For example, if a manager is prone to rambling, a good moderator should be able to encourage shorter answers to ensure that more questions are addressed.

-3. Provide a secured meeting registration process
+3. Secure the meeting registration process